hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **How It's Useful**: It could unjustly deprive people of income.

-**The Subtext**: "AI" art is unethical and immoral.
+**The Not-So-Subtext**: "AI" art is unethical and immoral.

 **How It's Misleading**: "Theft" implies taking a physical object, like breaking into your home and taking a painting, or transferring digital assets, like draining a bank account.
 Copying an image file is very different: if I copy your JPEG, you still have the JPEG.
-[Unlike physical ownership, copyright is not absolute ownership, and expanding copyright further could be harmful for artists and society](https://pluralistic.net/2023/02/09/ai-monkeys-paw/#bullied-schoolkids).
+[Unlike physical ownership, copyright is not absolute ownership, and expanding copyright too much can be harmful for artists and society](https://pluralistic.net/2023/02/09/ai-monkeys-paw/#bullied-schoolkids).

 <center>
 <a href="https://knowyourmeme.com/memes/piracy-its-a-crime"><img src="../../../images/piracy.jpg" alt="You Wouldn't Download A Car graphic"></a>